 Expert Tips for Success

-- Distribute a new hire packet – Elements should include training materials, internal resources (e.g., contacts, employee handbook, org charts), and information about the company’s mission and offerings.
+- Distribute a new hire packet.
+Elements should include training materials, internal resources (for example, contacts, employee handbook, org charts, etc.), and information about the company’s mission and offerings.
 This new-hire packet can be developed with remote and in-person workforces in mind.
 Therefore, it should include similar elements to be used for both situations, as well as elements respective to remote and in-person workers.

-As part of your onboarding checklist, print a personalized welcome letter to make them feel appreciated—bonus points for sending an introduction email to the department.
+As part of your in-person onboarding checklist, print a personalized welcome letter to make them feel appreciated—bonus points for sending an introduction email to the department.
 For remote workers, a personalized welcome letter can be delivered via email or postal service, keeping in mind that the latter may take longer for global employees to receive.

-- Lead an office tour – The first day on the job can be disorienting for many people.
-So begin by familiarizing your new hire with the office and facilities, introducing them to other team members along the way.
+- Lead an office tour if possible.
+The first day on the job can be disorienting for many people.
+To help overcome this, begin by familiarizing your new hire with the office and facilities, introducing them to other team members along the way.

 They likely won’t remember everyone and everything, but taking the time to show them around sends a powerful message to new hires.
 This can still be achieved for remote workers, in the form of a ‘virtual office tour’ where other employees can join in and welcome the new colleague.

-- Assign their first project – As they adjust to expectations and responsibilities, it’s imperative to avoid overwhelming new hires day one.
+- Assign their first project.
+As they adjust to expectations and responsibilities, it’s imperative to avoid overwhelming new hires on day one.

 It’s tempting to just get down to business, but assigning manageable tasks or a quick-win project will help integrate them into the team and a work routine.
 And achievable milestones will keep them on track.

-- Seek day one feedback – End the first day by asking what went well and what could have been better.
+- Seek first-day feedback.
+End the first day by asking what went well and what could have been better.
 Invite them to ask outstanding questions or express any concerns, too.

 Prioritizing their needs from the get-go conveys respect and strengthens your employee value proposition.

-Managers ought to spend quality time integrating employees during their first week.
+During their first week, managers should spend quality time helping employees get settled into the new role.
 Connect with them to show that leaders and other managers are invested in their success and the overall workplace culture.

 You might be wondering, who’s part of a resourceful cohort of peers?
 And how can managers engage them?